16 October 2021 - 12 January 2022

 THE ARTIST/CURATOR DUO

 Frida Robles is a Mexican artist and curator.
 She situates her practice in the philosophy of the essay by emphasizing the specificity of the site.
 This is an ongoing practice of trial and error.
-Frida's artistic practice has ranged from public art installations to performances to text-based work.
-She has continued her practice through exhibitions, several artist-in-residence programs, and scholarship programs such as the RAW Academy and FONCA's Young Creators Program.
+Frida's artistic practice has ranged from public art installations to performances to teXtuel work.
+She has continued her practice through exhibitions, several artist-in-residence programs, and scholarship programs such as the RAW Academy and fonca's Young Creators Program.
 A member of the editorial board of the Mexican journal Fractal, Frida is a PhD candidate in the Department of Art History at the University of Applied Arts Vienna (with the support of the Jumex Foundation for Contemporary Art).
-In 2018-19, Frida was curator-in-residence at the Clark House Initiative (India) and the previous year she curated an exhibition at the Mexikanisches Kulturinstitut Vienna entitled "New Mexican Drawing".
-She recently completed the A4 Foundation's Connective Fellowship program, which focuses on South African contemporary art.
+In 2018-19, Frida was curator-in-residence at the Clark House Initiative (India) and the previous year she curated an exhibition at the Mexikanisches Kulturinstitut Wien entitled "New Mexican Drawing".
+She recently completed the A4 Foundation's Connective Conservation Fellowship program, which focuses on contemporary South African art.